 In August I was contacted about creating a linocut print of Roker Pier in Sunderland.

-Watching the tide come in we could we watched the waves crash into the curve of the pier.
-It's then that being there came into it's own.
-I realised that it was important to capture the moment of the waves breaking against the outside of pier but within the harbour the sea was fairly flat.
+Watching the tide come in we watched the waves crash into the curve of the pier.
+It's then that being there came into its own.
+I realised that it was important to capture the moment of the waves breaking against the outside of the pier but within the harbour, the sea was fairly flat.

 I love the strong curve of the pier itself.